bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 The request body does not need to include a `AbandonInput` entity if no review comment is added.

+Abandoning a change also removes all users from the `attention set`.

 _Request_
 ```
   POST /changes/myProject~master~I8473b95934b5732ac55d26311a706c9c2bde9940/abandon HTTP/1.0